jenniferestigene/thesis-climate-gov-preparedness-rights-/data/README.md

 # Data

 This folder contains all datasets used for the thesis analysis.
-It is divided into two subdirectories:
+It is divided into two subfolders:

 ---